liferay/lexicon-site/src/pages/docs/patterns/Navigation/navigation.md

 	2. Page / Application name
 	3. Application actions as Export/Import or Permissions
 2. Application sections: Use it only in case the application has more than one section.
-3. Breadcrumb (mandatory after first depth level)
-4. Title: it can be the folder title, the form title, etc. It coincides with the last crumb of the breadcrumb.
-You must only place it in first level if you need actions at this level.
-	1. Page actions.